sstadt/shoplist/README.md

 ### 0.1.2

+ - [ ] Update/remove grunt copy task so that only the compiled assets are placed in .tmp in production
  - [ ] Make a 'delete' all checked button, with confirmation dialog; remove individual item delete buttons
  - [ ] Restrict list sharing to list owners
  - [ ] Fully docblock back end and front end